Arun9739/Paryatana/README.md

 <p>

 ## Why contribute?
-- If you find any bugs then please report them by creating an issue.
-- If you can make a website look good by modifying then go ahead and describe it in issue and create pull request.
-- If you can add more functionality, then create an issue and contribute by making pull request.
+- To fix any issues and bugs in the site.
+- To modify and improve the User Interface.
+- To add more functionality to the site.

+To contribute to any of these issues please create a Pull Request with your new changes

-## Want to contribute?
+## How to contribute?
-- Take a look at [`contributing guidelines`](Contributing.md) if you're interested in contributing!
+- Take a look at [`contributing guidelines`](Contributing.md)
 - Refer [GitHub Flow](https://guides.github.com/introduction/flow).

 ## The heart of this project are our contributors :